Home >> Middle East >> Iran

 Ghazal Omid - 3/5/2008

 Feb 26th, 2008, Reuters reported, “YouTube outage might have been caused by Pakistan.”
+Cheap YouTube viewsallow the opposition to promote its message and the government is trying to prevent it.
 The same night, news of YouTube being shut down was discussed on every major network, speculating whether the Pakistani government was responsible.
 YouTube executives didn’t call it censorship, explaining the shutdown was the result of a routing change creating a massive traffic jam and “many users around the world could not access the site for about two hours.”

 A similar event happened in Iran in December 2006.
 When students at Amir Kabir Tehran University burned pictures of Ahmedinejad while he was speaking, the videos surfaced on YouTube.
 YouTube was shut down immediately.
 Iranians, including myself, expressed outrage at the Iranian government on live news and supported YouTube and Freedom of Speech.